Arthri/release-request/docs/Test_List.md

     - Everything after ` | ` in the release request's title should be the release's title.
     - The release's notes should exactly match the release request's contents.
     - The release's target commitish should be the release request's base or destination branch.

+## Action fails on release requests for existing tags

+### Steps
+1. Create a release request set to an existing tag.

+### Output
+1. Workflow triggers.
+1. Workflow fails.